Study Highlights According to Survey Respondents

 - 31% of college graduates believed gap years should be mandatory during college.

 - 67% of hiring managers believed it beneficial for students and recent graduates to take a gap year amid the pandemic.

 - 21% of hiring managers were more likely to hire a candidate who had taken a gap year.

 The COVID-19 pandemic has imposed so much uncertainty about whether colleges in the U.S. will resume on-campus classes for the 2020 academic year.
 While some colleges will adopt a hybrid model, others are opting for longer days and shortened semesters.
-Many students, and their families, are reluctant to pay traditional costs for a virtual experience.
+Many students, and their families, are reluctant to pay for student loans for a virtual experience.
 For many current and future college students, the in-person experience of traditional classes, peer interaction, and on-campus activities are essential to the collegiate experience.
 This has led to a huge uptick of young people deferring college to take a gap year.

 Recently, the Gap Year Association witnessed a spike in website traffic, indicating an increased interest in gap years.
 With this influx of curiosity, it only made sense that we’d explore perceptions surrounding gap years.
 We launched a survey to over 1,000 college students, graduates, and hiring managers to measure interest and opinions surrounding gap years.